Joel-Haeberli/computer-science/docs/themes/Buffer Overflow.md

 - The Shellcode
 - The distance to SIP
-- The addres of shellcode (in memory of the process)
+- The address of shellcode (in memory of the process)

 ---
 links: [[900 ED MOC|ED MOC]] - [[themes/000 Index|Index]]